Facts about Kremlin critics murdered in Ukraine - Journal du Cameroun

 – Denis Voronenkov –

-Former Russian MP and later Kremlin critic Denis Voronenkov was shot dead in broad daylight in Kiev last year.
+Denis Voronenkov, a former Russian MP who went on to become a vocal Kremlin critic, was shot dead in broad daylight in Kiev in 2017.

-Voronenkov used to be a federal lawmaker with the Communist Party but, after losing his seat in 2016, moved to Ukraine with his wife, Maria Maksakova, a well-known opera singer and a lawmaker for the ruling United Russia party, under a cloud of fraud allegations.
+Initially a federal lawmaker with the Communist Party, Voronenkov lost his seat in 2016 and then moved to Ukraine with his wife, Maria Maksakova, a well-known opera singer and a lawmaker for the ruling United Russia party, under a cloud of fraud allegations.

-He became openly critical of Moscow’s annexation of Crimea in 2014, testifying in a case against Ukraine’s former pro-Russian president Viktor Yanukovych, who was ousted earlier that year.
+He became openly critical of Moscow’s 2014 annexation of Crimea, testifying in a case against Ukraine’s former pro-Russian president Viktor Yanukovych, who was ousted the same year.

-The month before his death, he told Ukrainian media he had received repeated threats from the Russian security services, saying the situation in his homeland was “like Nazi Germany”.
+A month before his death, he told Ukrainian media he had been repeatedly threatened by the Russian security services, saying the situation in his homeland was “like Nazi Germany”.

-Kiev has blamed the Russian security services for the killing and has detained two suspected accomplices, both Ukrainians.
+Kiev blamed Russia’s security services for his killing and detained two suspected accomplices, both Ukrainians.

-Voronenkov’s bodyguard fatally wounded the gunman, who was a Ukrainian citizen and had fought in a volunteer battalion against pro-Russian separatists in the country’s east.
-Kiev alleged he had been recruited by Russia’s FSB security service.
+Voronenkov’s bodyguard shot the gunman who later died.
+He was a Ukrainian citizen who had fought in a volunteer battalion against pro-Russian separatists in the country’s east, whom Kiev says was recruited by Russia’s FSB security service.

 Prosecutors also accused Maksakova’s former partner Vladimir Tyurin of having ties to Russia’s security services and being behind Voronenkov’s killing.